kensasongko/graphql-transformer/README.md

-# Amplify Graphql Transformer
+# CDK Amplify Graphql Transformer

-This project shows how to generate configureable CDK stack from amplify transformers.
+This project shows how to generate configureable CDK stack from Amplify transformers.

 - Place your `graphql.schema` in `lib/graphql/` (or `lib/graphql/schema/` if you have more than one).
 - Run `cdk deploy --all --require-approval never --concurrency 10`

-## Custom JS Resolver
+## Custom JS Resolver Function

 - You can add custom JS resolver function to the Pipeline Resolver.
 The format is as follows:
 `/path/to/custom/function/[TableName]/[TypeName].[FieldName].[PipelineStep].[HookStep].[HookOrder].[DataSourceName].js`